tra38/nanogenmo-2018/novel.md

 'It does not strike me as a very good idea, but it is certainly original.
 When did it come to you first?'

 'In the air-ship--' He broke off an I fancied that he looked sad.
-I could not be sure, for the jury-rigged system we built did not transmit nuances of expression.
+I could not be sure, for the jury-rigged system we use did not transmit nuances of expression.
 It only gave a general idea of people – an idea that was good enough for all practical purposes (and nobody cares about the impractical purposes).

 'The truth is,' he continued, 'that I want humanity to see these stars again.
 They are curious stars.
 I want humans to see them not from the air-ship, but from the surface of the earth, as our ancestors did, thousands of years ago.
 I want you to visit the surface of the earth, to see for yourself the joy that we are missing when we seal ourselves into this prison we call Alpha Complex.'
 I was shocked again.